 Rock is a very small town located in the state of West Virginia.
 With a population of 4,355 people and just one neighborhood, Rock is the 39th largest community in West Virginia.

-Unlike some towns, Rock isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rock are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Rock is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rock is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Rock who work in teaching (12.81%), food service (7.92%), and office and administrative support (7.56%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Rock has relatively fewer families with younger children, and/or college students.
 Combined, this makes Rock a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.